charles-e/new-c2lem/src/books/_BIP/Mythos.md

 * <span meta="48.7@2025-08-08T00:53:52.347Z"></span> “Here Phaeton lies who in the sun-god’s chariot fared.
 And though greatly he failed, more greatly he dared."

+* <span meta="53.1@2025-08-08T20:33:48.822Z"></span> The birth of Dionysius - “The infant was suckled by the rain nymphs of Nysus;fn7 and, once weaned, was tutored by pot-bellied Silenus, who was to become his closest companion and follower – a kind of Falstaff to the young god’s Prince Hal.
+Silenus had his own train of followers too, the sileni – satyr-like creatures for ever associated with antic riot, rout and revelry.”